Word-Graph2vec: An efficient word embedding approach on word co-occurrence graph using random walk technique: Abstract

 \section{Abstract}

-Word embedding has become ubiquitous and is widely used in various text mining and natural language processing (NLP) tasks, such as information retrieval, semantic analysis, and machine translation, among many others.
-Unfortunately, it is prohibitively expensive to train the word embedding in a relatively large corpus.
+Word embedding has become ubiquitous and is widely used in various natural language processing (NLP) tasks, such as web retrieval, web semantic analysis, and machine translation, and so on.
+Unfortunately, training the word embedding in a relatively large corpus is prohibitively expensive.
 We propose a graph-based word embedding algorithm, called~\M, which converts the large corpus into a word co-occurrence graph, then takes the word sequence samples from this graph by randomly traveling and trains the word embedding on this sampling corpus in the end.
-We posit that because of the stable vocabulary, relative idioms, and fixed expressions in English, the size and density of the word co-occurrence graph change slightly with the increase in the training corpus.
+We posit that because of the limited vocabulary, huge idioms, and fixed expressions in English, the size and density of the word co-occurrence graph change slightly with the increase in the training corpus.
 So that~\M~has stable runtime on the large-scale data set, and its performance advantage becomes more and more obvious with the growth of the training corpus.
-Extensive experiments conducted on real-world datasets show that the proposed algorithm outperforms traditional~\SG~by four-five times in terms of efficiency, while the error generated by the random walk sampling is small.
+Extensive experiments conducted on real-world datasets show that the proposed algorithm outperforms traditional Word2vec four to five times in terms of efficiency and two to three times than~\FT, while the error generated by the random walk technique is small.